odojs/odo/README.md

 requirejs ['odo/bootstrap']
 ```

-In the frontend requirejs is used more conventionally - included by the html file and configured by a javascript file.
+In the frontend requirejs is used more conventionally - included by a html file and configured by a javascript file.

 ## [Mandrill](http://mandrill.com/)
 For sending emails.